-Devout Hindus religiously take a purifying dip with their morning prayers before beginning their day’s work.
+Devout Hindus religiously take a purifying dip with their morning prayers before beginning the day’s work.
 From the vantage point of being on the water, the scene of the bathers and worshipers often inspires–as it did in me–a sense of spirituality–in even the most jaded.
 It’s a timeless setting, a living fresco.

 The spiritual center of India, Varanasi rests on the most sacred stretch of the Ganges.
 Sanctified by Shiva’s eternal presence, the “City of Light” is foremost among the 12 sites where the god burrowed and then burst into the atmosphere in a brilliant column of light.
 Leading up from the river, about 87 broad steps known as ghats are backed by a cliff-like array of temples, shrines and towers.
 Because Varanasi sits along the western bank of the Ganges with the river flowing south to north, daybreak dawns dramatically to the east where fields and trees embrace the first light of day.
 As the sun rises, it casts a golden glow on the holy waters and the bathing ghats, eventually warming the temples and shrines above the steps while the sky shifts color from pink to purple to blue.

 At the same time, a priest performs a thousand year old ritual called aarti.
 In a daily rite of consecration to the sunrise, he repeatedly hoists a flaming brazier skyward.
 The flames signify purification.
 Along the ghats that ascend above the waters, pilgrims perform morning rituals.
-Many of the ghats are noted for their individual mythology and legends and some are actually privately owned.
+Many of the ghats are noted for their individual mythological legends.
+Some are actually privately owned.
 Take your time to meander.
-You’ll soon find every one has its own story, its own ambience.
-One ghat, Dashashwamedh, located near Vishwanath Temple, is one of the oldest and most spectacular.
+You’ll soon find each has its own story, its own ambience.
+One ghat, Dashashwamedh, near Vishwanath Temple, is one of the oldest and most spectacular.
 You can observe a century-old dedication here each evening when priests perform a Worship of Fire dedication to Lord Shiva, the River Ganges and the universe.